xiangyuan/blog/content/pages/blog.rst

 <http://blog.dbrgn.ch/license/>`_.

 In contrast, the blog theme is not available for copying / direct use.
-You may use it as a starting point, but I ask you that you change it so that it looks different.
+You may use it as a starting point (with attribution), but I ask you that you change it so that it looks different.

 The same counts for the favicon.
 It's simple, but it serves identification / recognition purposes.
 Therefore, please make your own.